kmcaloon/gatsby-plugin-groq/README.md

 **Gatsby plugin for using GROQ in place of GraphQL**

-The purpose of this plugin is to merge the power of GROQ and Gatsby by allowing developers to run GROQ queries against Gatsby's data layer for their page and static queries.
+The purpose of this plugin is to merge the power of GROQ and Gatsby by allowing developers to run GROQ queries against Gatsby's data layer in their page and static queries.
 For those of you who are familiar with GROQ, you are probably already in love and need no introduction.
 For everyone else, I highly suggest reading the below [What is This](#introduction) and [Resources](#resources) sections.

 Included in this repository is a demo Gatsby starter with some data to play around with.
 You can find it under `packages/gatsby-groq-starter`.
-Just download the files and add this plugin within your `plugins` directory to start having fun.
+Just download the files and follow the plugin installation instructions below to start having fun.

 **View low quality demo here:** https://drive.google.com/file/d/1FVch2HbAWk1TEXph1katiNb1uuaBLSHf/view?usp=sharing